YAKOO-HK/yakoo-strapi-local-starter/README.md

 ### Setup Webhooks on Strapi to trigger NextJS revalidate

+1. Generate a secret with `openssl` for x-internal-api-secret (INTERNAL_API_SECRET)
-1. Login to Strapi Admin Dashboard
+2. Login to Strapi Admin Dashboard
-2. Go to "Settings" > "Global Settings" > "Webhooks"
+3. Go to "Settings" > "Global Settings" > "Webhooks"
-3. Click "Create new Webhook"
+4. Click "Create new Webhook"
-4. Fill in the fill
+5. Fill in the fill

 ```
 Name:revalidateTag
 Url:http://localhost:3000/api/revalidate
 Under Events: Check all on "Entry"
+Under Header: "x-internal-api-secret: <your secret>"
 ```

 5. Click "Save"